mlg-/planning-an-app/README.md

 So that I'm able remove inappropriate content.
 Acceptance Criteria:

-User stories don't go into implementation details - that's what acceptance criteria are for.
+User stories don't go into implementation details - **that's what acceptance criteria are for**.
 This is a list of implementation details that you consider necessary for a feature to be considered complete.
 Usually, each user story has a set of acceptance criteria to further describe it.
 Example:

 As a user
 I want to submit links to my favorite songs